-Expert Advice Score: 4
+Expert Advice Score: 5

-In contrast to some other European countries, the French government does not rely heavily on academic advice, even though the President's Office and the Prime Minister's Office frequently consult economists, and outstanding non-governmental academics may be chosen to sit on national reflection councils covering various policy fields (e.g., integration and education).
+In contrast to some other European countries, the French government does not rely heavily on academic advice, even though the President's Office and the Prime Minister's Office frequently consult economists, and outstanding nongovernmental academics may be chosen to sit on national reflection councils covering various policy fields (e.g., integration and education).
 But the influence of academics is not comparable to what can be found in many other political settings.
-High-level civil servants tend to consider themselves self-sufficient.
+High-level civil servants tend to consider themselves selfsufficient.
 Once the government has chosen a policy strategy, it tends to stick to it without significant discussion over the appropriateness or effectiveness of choices made.
 There is nothing comparable in France to the economic institutes in Germany, for example, the opinions of which serve to guide the government and offer a platform for public debates.
-A telling example of this indifference to experts is the decision (in reaction to the modest ranking of French universities in international rankings) to merge the universities of a city or region and expect that larger universities would produce better results.
-This was decision was taken in spite of the opposition of the academic community and counter to the evidence provided by, for instance, the American or British university system.
-The results have been, as predictable, have been rather disappointing and several bureaucratic monsters have been born.
+One telling example of this indifference to experts was the decision (in reaction to the modest ranking of French universities in international rankings) to merge the universities within individual cities and regions, under the assumption that larger universities would produce better results.
+This decision was taken in spite of the opposition of the academic community, and against the evidence provided by, for instance, the American and British university systems.
+Predictably, the results have been rather disappointing, while several bureaucratic monsters have been born.